rohitpid/Linux-Magic-Trackpad-2-Driver/README.md

 Please help to test this driver and report issues.

+## Ubuntu (and derivatives)

+A `.deb` file is now available in Releases.
+Get the [latest version here](https://github.com/RicardoEPRodrigues/magicmouse-hid/releases/latest).

 ## Install Driver with DKMS and the two fixes.

 Setup/install with: